 A condom cannot be reused.
 A new condom should be used each time a couple has sex and it must be used from start to finish to protect against pregnancy and STDs.
 Never use oil-based lubricants (such as mineral oil, petroleum jelly, or baby oil) with condoms because they can break down the rubber.
 Condoms also can be damaged by things like fingernails and body piercings.

 If a condom seems dry, sticky, or stiff when it comes out of the package, or is past its expiration date, throw it away and use a new one instead.
 It's helpful to have several condoms on hand in case there's a problem with one.
 It's best to store unused condoms in a cool, dry place.

 Yes.
 Latex, polyurethane, and polyisoprene condoms can help prevent many STDs if they are used correctly.
 Condoms made of lambskin do not work well to prevent STDs, especially HIV/AIDs.

 Condoms do not protect against infections spread from sores on the skin not covered by a condom (such as the base of the penis or scrotum).
 Couples having sex must always use condoms to protect against STDs even when using another method of birth control.

 Abstinence (not having sex) is the only method that always prevents pregnancy and STDs.

 Are There Any Problems With Condoms?

-Most men and women have no problems using condoms.
-Side effects that can sometimes
+Most people have no problems using condoms.
+Side effects that can sometimes happen include: